wolfgangasdf/reftool5/README.md

 Reftool is a scientific reference manager, similar to [Zotero](https://www.zotero.org) and [Mendeley](https://www.mendeley.com).
-I use it since 2006, [the old reftool](https://bitbucket.org/wolfgang/reftool) was Eclipse RCP based, Reftool 5 now uses simply JavaFX that is included in Java 8, making it much smaller & faster (reftool 4 data is automatically migrated); but most important, development is very easy.
+I use it since 2006, [the old reftool](https://bitbucket.org/wolfgang/reftool) was Eclipse RCP based, Reftool 5 now uses simply JavaFX that is included in Java 8, making it much smaller and faster (reftool 4 data is automatically migrated); but most important, development is very easy.
 Reftool 5 is stable and constantly improved because I use it daily.
 The code is pretty clean and you can easily modify it if you wish.

 Why do I not use Zotero?
-I would like to but: (i) Too slow for 10,000 articles. (ii) No unique bibtex ids.
-(iii) Daily work needs too many clicks, it doesn't fit my workflow.
+I would like to but: (i) Too slow for 10,000 articles. (ii) Daily work needs too many clicks, it doesn't fit my workflow.
 This appears to be design-based to me and can't be solved easily (also because of XUL...).
 Further, scala is a beautiful language worth learning; and it's cross-platform thanks to the Java VM!

 Some key specs & features (not complete):